FACTBOX-Olympics-Russian athletes affected by Rio bans

 GOLF - Awaiting decision on one Russian golfer.

-GYMNASTICS - The International Gymnastics Federation said on Monday that it would establish a "pool of Russian eligible athletes" as soon as possible.
-A total of 21 Russian gymnasts were entered for the Rio Games.
+GYMNASTICS - The International Gymnastics Federation (FIG) said on Thursday that it had sent the names of Russian gymnasts eligible for participation at the Rio Games to the IOC for verification.

 HANDBALL - The International Handball Federation has announced that it is conducting out-of competition tests on the Russian women's team participating at the Rio Games.